Vegan in Greece: A Complete Travel Guide For 2024!

 Taberna by the beach in Damouchari Greece

-Below you can find a comprehensive though non-exhaustive list of vegan food in Greece that you can try on your travels.
+Below is a comprehensive though non-exhaustive list of vegan Greek food you can try on your travels.
 I have only included dishes that I actually saw on menus and some other ones I researched before my trip and wished I had seen on menus but couldn’t find.

-Please note that I traveled through mainland Greece and Crete.
-It is possible you can find other dishes or a variation on a certain dish on other islands although I think this list gives a pretty general understanding of the vegan Greek cuisine.
+Just so you know, I traveled through mainland Greece and Crete.
+It is possible that you can find other dishes or a variation on certain dishes on other islands that are also suitable for people following a vegan diet.
+Although I think this list gives a pretty general understanding of the vegan Greek cuisine.
 Here we go!

 Vegan in Greece: Vegan mezedes